thejkiran/Artificial-Nueral-Network/README.md

 # Artificial-Nueral-Network
-ANN with confusion matrix and accuracy
+ANN with confusion matrix and accuracy.
 Libraries used : Pandas
                  Numpy
                  Matplotlib